List of types of tinea: Tinea versicolor (various colors)

 Tinea versicolor (also known as dermatomycosis furfuracea, pityriasis versicolor, and tinea flava) is a condition characterized by a skin eruption on the trunk and proximal extremities, hypopigmentation macule in area of sun induced pigmentation.
 During the winter the pigment becomes reddish brown.
 Recent research has shown that the majority of tinea versicolor is caused by the Malassezia globosa fungus, although Malassezia furfur is responsible for a small number of cases.
 These yeasts are normally found on the human skin and only become troublesome under certain circumstances, such as a warm and humid environment, although the exact conditions that cause initiation of the disease process are poorly understood.
 Treatment include [griseofulivin], topical selenium shampoo and topical ketoconazole.

 The condition pityriasis versicolor was first identified in 1846.
 Versicolor comes from the Latin, from versāre to turn + color.

 Tinea incognito (disguised)

 Tinea incognito is a fungal infection (mycosis) of the skin caused by the presence of a topical immunosuppressive agent.
 The usual agent is a topical corticosteroid (topical steroid).
 As the skin fungal infection has lost some of the characteristic features due to suppression of inflammation, it may have a poorly defined border, skin atrophy, telangiectasia, and florid growth.
 Occasionally, secondary infection with bacteria occurs with concurrent pustules and impetigo.

+Tinea genitalis (genitals)

+Tinea genitalis is a superficial fungal skin infection of the genitals (penis, scrotum, vulva, etc.), which is distinct from but may coincide with infection of the groin (tinea cruris, "jock itch").
+Tinea genitalis has been found to be spread through sexual contact, including the emerging sexually transmitted infection Trichophyton mentagrophytes type VII (TMVII).